 The units are performing better than predicted in terms of cost savings per run hour, and by extrapolating the as-built analysis figures to give a of a full year’s running (6,677 hours) the payback periods for the project will be achieved and Bootham School should save an estimated £36,996, slightly more than Adveco predicted.
 Importantly, the CHP system also enables the school to adhere to its Quaker values with CO₂ savings of more than 115,500 (kg.CO₂).

 Commenting on his experience of the project, Craig admits, “We’ve reached out a couple of times to Adveco, and we incur minor power interruptions in the city centre which does cause the CHPs to trip.
 It is something that can’t be helped because of the way they are intrinsically linked to the grid.
-Adveco are constantly monitoring the CHP’s for us and contact us only when they want to come and service the units.
+Adveco is constantly monitoring the CHP’s for us and contact us only when they want to come and service the units.
 It is literally fit and forget.
 They are brilliant, any problems have been dealt with very professionally, the service and back up has been outstanding.
 We are now looking at how we can connect other parts of the school onto the system to make satellite boiler houses redundant, making further savings in maintenance and the capital cost of refurbishment.”